 1. Check for and Remove Credit Report Errors

-The Federal Trade Commission says that about 1 in 4 reports contain errors that might have at least a small, negative impact on your credit score.
+, negative impact on your credit score.
 Get copies of each of your credit reports from TransUnion, Experian, and Equifax—or use a service like CreditKarma—and review each line for errors.

 If you discover something like a bill you never paid because you moved and didn’t update your mailing address with the creditor, contact them, not the credit bureau.
 You can make arrangements to pay and ask them to remove the reported delinquencies on your credit report.

-The best way to do help yourself stay on track is to sign up for due-date reminders with credit card companies.
+The best way to help yourself stay on track is to sign up for due-date reminders with credit card companies.
 You can usually get reminders at least 10 days in advance of your due date as either emails or text messages.
 Some utilities will also send you alerts, but you have to sign up on your own to get them.

 If you find yourself unable to pay on time because of the due date, contact your credit card companies and ask to move the date to one that works better for you.

-3. Stay Away From Your Credit Limit
+3. Stay Away from Your Credit Limit for the Best Surety Bond Rate

 The second biggest impact on your credit score is your credit utilization—the balance on your credit card relative to your total credit limit.
-So if you have a $6,000 balance on one card with a limit of $10,000, your credit utilization for that debt is 60%.
+So, if you have a $6,000 balance on one card with a limit of $10,000, your credit utilization for that debt is 60%.
 That’s not good.
 It’s best to keep balances to 30% or less of your credit limit.

-If you make sure you don’t continue to charge purchases on the credit card with debt, there are a few different ways to help yourself here:
+There are a few different ways to help yourself here:

 - The obvious way is to pay that balance down as soon as you can by paying more than the minimum balance due.